 Everything else could be going well in your fish tank until the nitrate levels shoot up, after which things take a nosedive.

 Knowing how to quickly get the high nitrates down in an aquarium will allow you to correct the absurd levels your test kit is showing.
-In a freshwater aquarium, timely removal of the built-up nitrate is essential, especially in smaller containers, such as the ones Betta fish and Goldfish are often kept in.

 This is because smaller tanks get polluted way faster than larger ones, leading to violent fluctuations of the water parameters.